 Turn educational innovation into tangible scholarship

-The Office of Faculty Development invites you to apply for the 2020 Scholarship of Teaching and Learning Institute, a program designed with busy faculty members in mind who would like to explore teaching as a form of scholarly work.
-The SoTL Institute provides NC State faculty with skills, funding, mentorship, and support to conduct research into teaching and learning.
-Participants will learn about SoTL and discipline-based education research (DBER), and design a research project to study teaching and learning in their classrooms.
+The Office of Faculty Development invites you to apply for the 2021 Scholarship of Teaching and Learning Institute (SoTL), a program designed with busy faculty members in mind who would like to explore teaching as a form of scholarly work.
+The SoTL Institute provides NC State faculty with skills, funding, mentorship, and support to conduct research in teaching and learning.
+Participants will learn about SoTL and discipline-based education research (DBER), as well as design and implement a research project to study teaching and learning in their course or courses.

 Eligibility: Any full-time faculty member at NC State may apply to participate in this program.

-Purpose: The purpose of the SoTL Institute is to support and the development of a SoTL or DBER project.
-The year-long-experience will focus on developing research questions for classroom-based research, designing a study using quantitative and qualitative assessment techniques, and gathering evidence that can be used to answer these questions.
+Purpose: The purpose of the SoTL Institute is to support the development of a SoTL or DBER project.
+In the year-long experience, faculty will develop research questions for educational research, design a study using quantitative and qualitative assessment techniques, and gather evidence that can be used to answer these questions.
 In this program, participants will receive guidance from experienced SoTL researchers to: